MikeHardIce/strigui/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/strigui.svg)](https://clojars.org/strigui)

 A small "kind-of-functional" GUI library that can be extended with new Widgets.
 At the moment, it contains widgets for buttons, input boxes, lists/tables and a label widget for just displaying text.
-The goal is to provide an easy to use library to create small desktop apps with Clojure in a somehow functional style.
+The goal is to provide an easy to use library to create small desktop apps with Clojure.
+Widgets like buttons, checkboxes etc. or windows themself shouldn't feel like objects.
+Instead, everything is basically just a map that gets rendered.
-Hand swap-widgets! a function to transform all widgets, swap-widgets will apply the function and determine what has been changed to see what needs to be redrawn.
+Hand swap-widgets! a function to transition all widgets, including windows, into a new state.
+After the transition, strigui should figure out what needs to be redrawn and in which order.

-It uses [Capra](https://github.com/MikeHardIce/Capra) underneath (it was using [Clojure2d](https://github.com/Clojure2D/clojure2d) before).
-So anything that can be drawn could potentially be a widget (like the game board in [Dame](https://github.com/MikeHardIce/Dame)).
+Strigui uses [Capra](https://github.com/MikeHardIce/Capra) underneath (it was using [Clojure2d](https://github.com/Clojure2D/clojure2d) before).
+This is just to have a thin wrapper for java.awt. and no other dependencies besides what comes with the jvm.
+That means also that anything that can be drawn could potentially be a widget (like the game board in [Dame](https://github.com/MikeHardIce/Dame)).

-**Still in alpha, currently under a bit of rework so that windows can be treated as widgets as well.
-Basically all widgets, all windows and the theming will be accessible during the state transition in swap-widgets**
+**In alpha, currently under a bit of rework so that windows can be treated as widgets.
+Basically all widgets, all windows and the theming will be accessible during the state transition in swap-widgets.
+The current version Alpha31 cannot have multiple windows and creating a window is a separate action atm.
+Alpha32 will move everything to swap-widgets + support multiple windows and work with windows as if they were widgets, add helper functions for arranging widgets, color-profiles and more**

 [See Changes](CHANGES.md)